Accessibility Statement for Bangor University

 We have undertaken our own testing.
 We have commissioned an independent accessibility snapshot.

-This statement was last updated on September 19th 2019.
-We update this statement annually and will next review it in March 2020 to coincide with the launch of our new website.
+This statement was last updated 31st August 2020.
+We update this statement regularly and will next review it in October 2020 to coincide with the launch of our new website.